-6.4 Further opportunities
+6.3 Further opportunities

-The following list identifies further opportunities for protecting and enhancing Biodiversity across the borough, which will aid in deciding upon this plan's objectives, targets and actions. -An active Epsom and Ewell Biodiversity Working Group
+The following list identifies further opportunities for protecting and enhancing Biodiversity across the borough, which will aid in deciding upon this plan's objectives, targets and actions.

--More comprehensive use of GIS mapping to record the extent of Biodiversity.

--Production and implementation of management plans for habitats of principal importance.

--More comprehensive recording and monitoring of habitats and enhancement initiatives.

--Greater integration of Biodiversity in to Planning Policy

--More active involvement of local residents, schools and local businesses in protecting and enhancing Biodiversity.
+- -An active Epsom and Ewell Biodiversity Working Group - -More comprehensive use of GIS mapping to record the extent of Biodiversity. - -Production and implementation of management plans for habitats of principal importance. - -More comprehensive recording and monitoring of habitats and enhancement initiatives. - -Implementation of the Local Plan - -More active involvement of residents, schools and local businesses in protecting and enhancing Biodiversity.
 Focus on using social media to raise awareness.

-6.5 Limiting Factors

-Chapter 5 lists examples of limiting factors, which can negatively affect habitats.
-In addition and as listed in this chapter above there are broad areas of positive potential for improving and enhancing Biodiversity across the borough.
-Conversely, however, failure to take up these opportunities will act as a significant limiting factor in this plan's success.

-6.6 Costs
+6.4 Costs

-It should be noted that managing (conserving and enhancing) the Borough's Biodiversity and ongoing initiatives require adequate financial resourcing.
-Over the lifetime of the previous plan, significant progress was made in managing the Borough's Biodiversity, with volunteers playing an increasingly significant role.
-In chapter 7 under objective 4, this plan sets out ways we can investigate potential future funding streams which with continued commitment and support for managing Biodiversity from the Borough Council, is key to ensuring adequate financial resource is provided.
+It should be noted that managing (conserving and enhancing) the Borough's Biodiversity and on-going initiatives require adequate resourcing.
+Over the lifetime of the previous plan, progress was made in managing the Borough's Biodiversity, mainly using externally sourced funding, with volunteers playing an increasingly significant role.
+In chapter 7 under objective 4, this plan sets out ways we can investigate potential future funding streams which is key to ensuring adequate resources are provided.